janraasch/janraaschcom/content/now.md

 #### freelance work

-ready to take on new projects! whether you have a specific project in mind or just want to explore possibilities, let's chat - you can book a [free 30-min call](https://calendly.com/jan-raasch/office-hours), check out my previous work on the [hire me](/hire-me) page or [send me an email](mailto:jan@janraasch.com) to get in touch.
+ready to take on new projects starting Q2 2025! whether you have a specific project in mind or just want to explore possibilities, let's chat - you can book a [free 30-min call](https://calendly.com/jan-raasch/office-hours), check out my previous work on the [hire me](/hire-me) page or [send me an email](mailto:jan@janraasch.com) to get in touch.

 #### open source projects